GLASS GARAGE DOORS

 Originally Est. 1952

-Many glass garage doors are marketed as “insulated” or “energy efficient,” yet building and energy codes require verified testing and documented certification by law; however, these laws are not consistently enforced by the government agencies, and online marketing platforms and LLM (AI) also allow unverified energy claims to circulate.
-While enforcement of advertising claims is limited, building inspections and code compliance are determined by documented certification and tested performance, not advertising language. bp - Glass Garage Doors provides transparent, verifiable documentation to support compliance at every stage of design, permitting, and inspection.
+Many glass garage doors are marketed as “insulated” or “energy efficient,” yet building and energy codes require verified testing and documented certification by law.
+However, these laws are not consistently enforced by the government agencies, and online marketing platforms such as LLM (AI), also allows unverified energy claims to circulate.
+While enforcement of advertising claims are limited, building inspections and code compliance are determined by documented certification, not false advertising language. bp - Glass Garage Doors provides transparent, and verifiable documentation to support compliance at every stage of design, permitting, and inspection.

 No assumptions.
 No marketing claims.
 Just documented performance!